 If you are a history-lover, why not visit one of the most amazing forts on the Konkan coast, the Sindhudurg Fort.
 Built by the great Maratha ruler this fort lies on the shores of the Arabian Sea, some 350kms from Mumbai.

 When on this historical tour, you can also relax at the Tarkali beach and learn some new skills like Scuba diving at IISDA.
 There are places nearby for kids as well.

 History of Sindhudurg Fort

-During the 1600 the British and the Portuguese merchant tried annexing territories through intimidation techniques along the Maharashtra coastal line.
-Shivaji chanced upon this island Kurte and decided to build fort to fortify these areas.
+During 1600 the British and the Portuguese merchant tried annexing territories through intimidation techniques along the Maharashtra coastal line.
+Shivaji chanced upon this island Kurte and decided to build a fort to fortify these areas.
 Construction began in the year 1664.

 This fort witnessed many battles and remained with the Marathas for many years.
 The British captured it in 1765.
 At present, the fort is under the care of the Archaeological survey department of India.

 The architecture of Sindhudurg Fort

 One cannot but be overawed by the huge ramparts of Sindhudurg Fort.
 Did you know that more than 500 khandis (4000 pounds) of lead came from British Godam of Rajapur and sprayed at the base for a strong foundation.
 The fort measures cover 48 acres of land and are 3 km long.
 The walls here are 30 feet in height and 12 feet thick.
 Quite majestic and it provided security to its residents for many-many years.

 More features of the Fort:

 Discover the concealed main entrance, made of hardwood called Oomber.
 It is not easily visible from the outside.
 The thick and high walls were built in such a way that both the sea and the invaders were not able to breach them.